rossetti/KSLBook/docs/09-Chapter9.md

 Finally, the object `OLSBootEstimator,` in Figure \@ref(fig:CaseBootstrapFig), is an object that implements the `MatrixEstimatorIfc` interface an computes the regression coefficients by assuming that the first column of the matrix is the regressor, $Y$, and the remaining columns represent the predictor matrix $X$.
 Because of the fact that we use the ordinary least squares estimation routines from the [Hipparchus library](https://hipparchus.org/), the $X$ matrix does not need to include the column for estimating the intercept term.

 Putting all of these concepts together, we can illustrate the bootstrapping of a regression estimation process.
 As shown in the following code, we generate some regression data.
-For simiplicity, we assume normally distributed predictors and error.
+For simplicity, we assume normally distributed predictors and error.

+::: {.example #exBS4 name="Illustrating Case Based Bootstrapping"}
+This example illustrates case based bootstrapping for a linear regression model.
 ```kt
     // first make some data for the example
     val n1 = NormalRV(10.0, 3.0)